 To become a solicitor or barrister under the current regulations, you must study either the post-graduate LPC (Legal Practice Course) to become a solicitor, or the BPTC (Bar Professional Training Course), if you want to be a barrister.
 After completing either the LPC or BPTC, both branches of the profession require you to undergo a further period of training with an employer, called the Training Contract and Pupillage respectively.
 However regulations are under review and are likely to have changed by the time you complete your law degree, so it is important that you read the information below.

-The Solicitors Regulation Authority (SRA) has announced that the current regulations governing how to become a solicitor will remain in place until summer 2018, but it is currently consulting on possible changes.
+The Solicitors Regulation Authority (SRA) is reviewing current regulations governing how to become a solicitor.
+More information is available on the SRA’s website.

 Qualifying as a Chartered Legal Executive

-As the rules currently stand, law graduates who become Chartered Legal Executives and then complete the LPC are currently exempt from the solicitors’ training contract.
+As the rules currently stand, law graduates who then become Chartered Legal Executives and then complete the Legal Practice Course (LPC) are currently exempt from the solicitors’ training contract.
 The rules on training contract exemption are entirely a matter for the Solicitors Regulation Authority and may change without notice.
-The information in this section is an outline only, and you should ensure that you seek full details from the professional bodies about their respective routes to qualification during the period of your degree.
+The information in this section is in outline only, and you should ensure that you seek full details from the professional bodies about their respective routes to qualification during the period of your degree.

 *Please note that this exemption is subject to continued agreement from the Chartered Institute of Legal Executives.